brandur/sorg/content/nanoglyphs-drafts/015-ruby-typing.md

 _(I should note before I start this section that I work at Stripe where Sorbet was developed, but am not on the Sorbet team, have never been party to any discussions between Sorbet and Ruby Core, and have no relation to the project except as a regular user.)_

 Rewind to me joining Stripe in 2015.
 I was used to working in fairly large Ruby codebases, but was floored by the sheer number of LOCs Stripe had produced.
 A few vocal early engineers had been staunchly opposed to microservices, so most of the code doing anything with domain logic had landed in one giant Ruby codebase.
-Ruby does a poor job of encouraging modularity, so the code had ended up as one giant amorphous blob, with everything calling into everything else, and the only boundaries purely theoretical.
+Ruby does a poor job of encouraging modularity, so the code had ended up as one giant amorphous blob, with everything calling into everything else, and all boundaries purely theoretical in nature.

 Working in it was the stuff of nightmares.
-The company's greenfield days were long over, so most of the time engineers were modifying existing code rather than writing it anew, and examining any section of it, all you had to go by in figuring out the type of anything was naming. `num_*` was probably an integer. `is_*` was probably a boolean. `config` was probably some kind of configuration object, or maybe a hash.
+The company's greenfield days were long over, so most of the time engineers were modifying existing code rather than writing it anew.
+Examining any section of it, all you had to go by in figuring out the type of anything was naming. `num_*` was probably an integer. `is_*` -- hopefully a boolean. `config` was probably some kind of configuration object, or maybe a hash.
 If no type was readily apparent, the best thing you could do is throw a Pry statement into the path, try to find a test case that exercised it, and inspect variables at runtime.
 This was an excruciatingly slow process (Ruby's interpreted, so more code means more startup overhead), and not a reliable one.
 The original author might've intended for a variable to be one type, but it may have subsequently picked up new uses and had its interface broadened to include many possible types.
 Even if you'd observed an incoming variable as a `Charge` object at some point, it could be a `Payment` when called from somewhere else.

 The uncertainty didn't just make code hard to change -- it caused real production problems on a regular basis.
 Developers would make an incorrect assumption while changing something, have enough success in the test suite that it reported no failures, only to find 500s thrown in production on an untested path (we write a lot of tests so _in theory_ there shouldn't be too many of those, but actually, there's a lot).
 It was a mess, and it made even minor changes difficult and risky.
 The risk was so great that small, incremental changes were all that were even possible -- as more lines were changed on a deploy, the likelihood of a mistake trended exponentially towards 100%.